-Dr. Julie Carrera serves as the Interim Director of the Strategic Security Sciences Division at Argonne National Laboratory.
+Dr. Julie Carrera serves as the Director of the Strategic Security Sciences Division at Argonne National Laboratory.
 She was previously Deputy Director of the division.
-As Interim Director, she leads a team devoted to developing and implementing practical approaches and technical solutions to address complex and enduring threats to national and global security.
+As director, she leads a team devoted to developing and implementing practical approaches and technical solutions to address complex and enduring threats to national and global security.

 Throughout her 18-year career at Argonne, Dr. Carrera has established Argonne’s national and international credentials as a trusted source of technical analysis for nonproliferation policy and regulations aimed at stemming the spread of chemical and biological weapons (CBW).
 Her technical and policy expertise — and that of the team she has built — has helped enable U.S. interagency and multilateral consensus on CBW nonproliferation measures.
 She facilitated the diversification of Argonne’s nonproliferation portfolio by identifying new combinations of capabilities across groups, divisions, and directorates, thus enabling them to positively impact national security.
 Some examples of her work include the Advanced Supply Chain Analytics initiative she founded and a multidisciplinary research portfolio that she developed, which is dedicated to identifying ways to prevent the misuse of emerging technologies of security concern.
 She continues to grow the emerging technology portfolio, especially by connecting with Argonne experts who work in strategic areas from biotechnology to artificial intelligence to quantum information sciences.